redcode/Z80/README.md

 * **Nair, Arjun**
 	* For validating tests on real hardware. <sup>[27](#r27)</sup>
 * **Nicolás-González, César**
-	* For helping me to research the unstable flag behavior of the `ccf/scf` instructions.
+	* For helping me to investigate the unstable behavior of the `ccf/scf` instructions.
 * **Ortega Sosa, Sofía**
 	1. For optimizing the emulator.
 	2. For her support.